zad-hahmed/late_payment_management/README.md

 1. Clone this repository into your Odoo addons directory
 2. Restart Odoo server
 3. Go to Apps → Update Apps List
-4. Search for "Late Payment Management" and install
+4. Search for "Payment Management" and install

 Usage